AbdoPrDZ/ngx-smart-proxy-pass/README.md

 # Nginx Smart Proxy Pass

-The smart proxy pass lua script for nginx to pass request smartly, by verify API-KEY from subdomain with API-TOKEN for give access to target host
+The smart proxy pass lua script for nginx to pass request smartly, by verify API-KEY from subdomain for give access to target host

 ## Content